 Remember that every child is different!
 Some might pick up their ABC’s quickly, while others might take a little bit longer.
+Reading skills take time.

-From ABC Sing-A-Long Songs, alphabet books, letter boards, puzzles, printables, games and ABC learning apps, I hope this post helped you find a few fun new ways to start teaching your toddler the alphabet.
+From ABC Sing-A-Long Songs, alphabet books, letter boards, puzzles, printables, letter cards, games and ABC learning apps, I hope this post helped you find a few fun new ways to start teaching your toddler the alphabet.